-C47.3 The dean should provide guidelines for making salary adjustments on bases outside of the annual evaluation and for justifying these requests through appropriate documentation.
-Approved requests are forwarded to the provost.
+C47.3 The dean/comparable administrator_should provide guidelines for making salary adjustments on bases outside of the annual evaluation and for justifying these requests through appropriate documentation.
+Approved requests are forwarded to the provost/appropriate vice president.

-C47.4 The dean must forward to the provost all salary recommendations and supporting documentation (written evaluation; written statements of unresolved differences; recommended actions; justifications for salary adjustments on bases outside the annual evaluation process).
+C47.4 The dean/comparable administrator must forward to the provost/vice president all salary recommendations and supporting documentation (written evaluation; written statements of unresolved differences; recommended actions; justifications for salary adjustments on bases outside the annual evaluation process).
 (See schedule as published by the provost each October).